What services does Rbate offer organizations that provide purchasing help?

 To charge a uniform deferred fee for using a help source, enter a currency amount and tick the deferred fee box on that help source's form on the Sources Page of your Helper account.
 You can also leave the deferred fee amount unspecified, which is useful when you offer varying levels of service (you specify the fee for each provision of service via either the API or on the Add Rmarks Page of your account).Consumers who on a rebate claim cite this help source as helpful or very helpful for that purchase (via an Rmark either you have created for them or which they have added themselves), are shown the deferred fee you've requested for the help they've acknowledged, and are asked to enter the fee they wish to pay.
 This is deducted from their current rebate claim, and, if necessary, any future claims, until the fee is fully paid.
 If a claimer chooses to pay less than the fee you requested they are asked to enter a reason, which you can view.

-Just like donations, you can encourage payment of fees by offering tiered acknowlegments or rewards to contributors (various aggregrate levels of donations plus deferred fee payments).
-You describe these rewards in the Donation/Deferred Fee fields of your Helper account profile.
+Just like Nods, you can encourage payment of fees by offering tiered acknowlegments or rewards to contributors (various aggregrate levels of Nods plus deferred fee payments).
+You describe these rewards in the Nod/Deferred Fee fields of your Helper account profile.
 This is displayed to claimers when they must decide on the fee they wish to pay.

 In these ways deferred fees are like suggested donations.